j-quelly/ispellits/README.md

 - [ ] ARIA
 - [ ] try not to mutate
 - [ ] try to continue cleaning state...
+- [ ] add a task runner for version bumping...

 ### Issues